How can we provide answers if we don’t seek answers from the one who created us? We must open the bible to discover answers.

 I now live in the Branson, Missouri, area and enjoy spending my free time putting on muck boots to care for our backyard’s 12-18 hens.
 This is me and AL (AL is short for “Alison”)

-My Testimony: A Bit More Detail to True Faith
+My Testimony: A Bit More Detail

 Born and raised in the Chicago suburb of Naperville, IL, I never envisioned leaving city life, but God had a different plan!
 I married a wonderful country boy I met in college, a decision that came with an unexpected relocation three hours south to the Peoria area and a new life in the countryside.